Waste and Recycling

 - Keep your pet inside for the duration of the event.

 - If pets are outside, ensure fences are secure and cannot be jumped.

 - Allow your pet to find a space they feel safe.
-This may include under the bed or in a wardrobe.

 - Stay home with your pet during the event if possible.

 - Close windows and doors to minimise the level of noise.